 The corrosion resistance of iron-chromium alloys was first recognized in 1821 by French metallurgist Pierre Berthier, who noted their resistance against attack by some acids and suggested their use in cutlery.
 Metallurgists of the 19th century were unable to produce the combination of low carbon and high chromium found in most modern stainless steels, and the high-chromium alloys they could produce were too brittle to be practical.

-In 1872, the Englishmen John T. Woods and John Clark patented a “Water Resistant” alloy in Britain, that would today be considered a stainless steel.
+In 1872, the Englishmen John T. Woods and John Clark patented a “Water Resistant” alloy in Britain, that would today be considered stainless steel.

 In the late 1890s, Hans Goldschmidt of Germany developed an aluminothermic (thermite) process for producing carbon-free chromium.
-Between 1904 and 1911 several researchers, particularly Leon Guillet of France, prepared alloys that would today be considered stainless steel. ( from wikipedia)
+Between 1904 and 1911 several researchers, particularly Leon Guillet of France, prepared alloys that would today be considered stainless steel. ( from Wikipedia)